Sidify Music Converter

 As soon as you launch Sidify Music Converter, you'll be given the option to choose between two conversion modes: Spotify App and Spotify Webplayer. (>> App Mode vs Webplayer Mode)

 Select the Spotify app mode to access the modern interface of Sidify.
 Spotify music app will be launched automatically.

 Click the "+" button and you'll be prompted to drag and drop a song, album or playlist from Spotify to Sidify.

 Step 3Customize the Output Settings

-Click the "Settings" icon on the upper right corner, and then you can choose the output format (MP3/AAC/WAV/FLAC/AIFF/ALAC), the output quality (up to 320kbps) and the output path.
+Click the "Settings" icon on the left-hand panel of the program, and then you can choose the output format (MP3/AAC/WAV/FLAC/AIFF/ALAC), the output quality (up to 320kbps) and the output path.

 Here you can also customize how you'd like to name the output files (Track Number, Title, Artist, Album) and sort out the converted files (Artist, Album, Artist/Album, Album/Artist or None).
 But remember that if you want to keep the original order for your whole playlist, you should choose "Playlist Index" under the output file name and also have to select "None" in the Output Organized section.